jeromemayaud/Plotting-Data-Onto-Google-Maps-in-R/README.md

 MakingHexagonalMaps.R --> Creates a grid of hexagonal cells that cover your study area.

-IntersectHexagonMapsWithAccessibility.R --> Combines data (in this case, the accessibility of each grid cell to specific facilities in the study area) with hexagon maps built in the previous function.
+IntersectHexagonMapsWithAccessibility.R --> Combines data (in this case, the accessibility of each grid cell to specific facilities in the study area) with the hexagon grid.
+Requires output from MakingHexagonalMaps.R file.

+IntersectHexagonMapsWithBMUs.R --> Combines data (in this case, the BMU (best matching unit) and/or PC (principal component) of each grid cell) with the hexagon grid.
 Requires output from MakingHexagonalMaps.R file.

 PlottingHexagonMapsOntoGoogleMaps.R --> Plots hexagonal grid onto an underlying Google map of the study area.
 Requires output from IntersectHexagonMapsWithAccessibility.R file.